marcusolsson/obsidian-plugin-docs/docs/custom-views.md

 Here, `activateView()` does three things:

-- Detaches all leaves with the custom view
+- Detaches all leaves with the custom view.
-- Adds the custom view on the right leaf
+- Adds the custom view on the right leaf.
-- Reveals the leaf that contains the custom view
+- Reveals the leaf that contains the custom view.

 :::tip
 The `activateView()` restricts your plugin to at most one leaf at a time.
 Try commenting out the call to `detachLeavesOfType()` to create multiple leaves.
 One for every call to `activateView()`.